 Costa Rica is a beautiful country, and if you're going to spend several months writing code and working on open source projects, you might as well do it in paradise.
 The low cost of living in Costa Rica also means that the school is actually cheaper than most other options in the US (including airfare), and thus more accessible.

 It should be noted that this is NOT A VACATION.
-Students are expected to work hard during "school hours," Monday - Thursday.
+Participants are expected to work hard during "school hours," Monday - Thursday.
 You will learn a lot, and you will often end the day with your brain exhausted from the intense growth.
-However, on weekends, students are free to relax or explore the country.
+However, on weekends, participants are free to relax or explore the country.

 When is it?